 During each year, the Authority's management evaluates the recoverability of the investments and records a valuation allowance for investments which are deemed as doubtful of realization.
-As of June 30, 2020, the balance of the investments is net of an allowance of \$5,509,271 for investments considered doubtful of realization.
+As of June 30, 2021, an adjustment of \$565,000 was made to the allowance for unrecoverable investments considered doubtful of realization.